hydroper-jet/lang/spec/spec-1.0.md

 The `RenderingUpdate` meta data is used to automatically alter the rendering status of a node when the value of a property changes.
 For update functions, the `renderingStatus` property must be set to `"outdated"` instead.

-It is allowed to alias JetWork packages inside `.jetxml` classes and the alias is available both within the code and within the XML tags:
+It is allowed to alias JetWork modules inside `.jetxml` classes and the alias is available both within the code and within the XML tags:

 ```xml
 <Button xmlns:s="spark.controls" base="s.SparkControl">